Empowering Private Tutoring by Chaining Large Language Models: Experiments

-Table~\ref{tab:survey_easy} and Table~\ref{tab:survey_difficult} present results on survey questions.
+\textbf{Survey Results.} Table~\ref{tab:survey_easy} and Table~\ref{tab:survey_difficult} present results on survey questions.
 Overall, with powerful ChatGPT, all systems demonstrate promising usability and quality.
 The designed reflection and reaction processes offer advantages in complex learning settings.
-For intricate course plan updates, the main system achieves better coherence and compatibility with difficulty levels.
-Through reflection and memory querying, the system maintains better control with fewer repetitive instructions during longer conversations.
-Additionally, with similarity-based querying over long-term history, the evaluation tool makes a more accurate judgment on the learner's answer.
-However, it should also be noted that although the main system performs satisfactorily on QA consistency, the timeliness in response is compromised by backend processes.
+For intricate course plan updates, the main system achieves better coherence.
+Through reflection and reaction, the system maintains better control with much more consistent instructions and more faithful quiz evaluation during longer conversations.
+While all three systems seem to generate highly relevant quiz questions, \modelname\ actually generates much more fine-grained questions querying about detail information in the learning material, while the questions from ablation systems are largely answerable based on the course plan, as demonstrated in Table~\ref{tab:case_course_plan}.
+This advantage is attributed to online quiz generation and storage unique to reflection and reaction processes.
+However, it should also be noted that the timeliness in response of \modelname\ is compromised by backend processes.
 It indicates that prompts with global information may interfere with the LLM's ability to focus locally and generate timely and coherent response.